Dealing with important days after someone’s died

 It could be a good chance to get together and celebrate the person’s life, or you could always do something totally different to distract you, like hang out with friends.

-“In the early days, I really tried to avoid the anniversaries,” she admits, “but now I tend to do something with my mum and enjoy the day.
+“In the early days, I really tried to avoid anniversaries,” she admits, “but now I tend to do something with my mum and enjoy the day.
 This Father’s Day I will be going out for dinner after work with my mum, and we can remember Dad together.”

 But if you’re not up for celebrating, you can just wallow with pizza and Netflix.
 That’s ok too.